couchbase/docs-operator/clusterStatusGuide.md

         Name:			default
         ...

-List of buckets currently active within the couchbase cluster.
+List of buckets currently active within the Couchbase cluster.
 The values of the bucket status are the same as the values provided in the bucket spec.
 Refer to [couchbaseClusterConfig](couchbaseClusterConfig.md) for info about the bucket spec.
 When buckets from the spec are added, updated, or removed the following events are generated, respectively:

     Events:
       ...
 BucketCreated		A new bucket `default` was created